About the Department

 Students who are interested in teaching can undertake the Social Science Subject Matter Program (SSSMP) while completing the History major.
 Interested students are encouraged to contact the History department at (818) 677-3566 to make an appointment with the SSSMP advisor.

-The History department offers an internship program for students who wish to develop work experience.
+The History department offers an internship program for students who want to develop work experience.
 The faculty internship coordinator works individually with each student to set up an internship appropriate to the student’s interests.

 California State University, Northridge (CSUN), and Southwestern Law School have established a joint, accelerated multiple-degree program through which students can earn both their Bachelor of Arts and Juris Doctor degrees in six years, rather than the usual seven.
 Students participating in the 3+3 B.A./J.D. program will have their first year of law school count as the fourth year of their undergraduate education.
 For information on how the History major aligns with the joint B.A./J.D., please see the department advisor.